 RTMP Publishing: You need to add a token parameter to RTMP URL before publishing.
 Sample URL:

-WebRTC Publishing: Token parameter should be inserted to publish WebSocket message.
+WebRTC Publishing: Token parameter should be inserted to publish the WebSocket message.
 For details about WebRTC WebSocket messaging please visit wiki page.

-WebRTC Playing: Again the token parameter should be inserted to play WebSocket message.
+WebRTC Playing: Again the token parameter should be inserted to play the WebSocket message.
 Please have a look at the principles described in the wiki page.

 Step 4.
 Evaluation of the Token